harshithgangone/finassist-public/README.md

 ## 🔥 Why Choose Us?

-💡 **Intelligent AI Assistance** - Get smart, AI-powered loan recommendations based on your profile
-🌎 **Truly Multilingual** - No language barriers!
-Talk in any language, and we understand you
-🗣️ **Voice & Text Flexibility** - Choose between typing or speaking for easy interactions
-📲 **WhatsApp-Friendly** - No need for extra apps—get help via WhatsApp anytime!
+💡 Intelligent AI Assistance - Get smart, AI-powered loan recommendations based on your profile 🌎 Truly Multilingual - No language barriers!
+Talk in any language, and we understand you 🗣 Voice & Text Flexibility - Choose between typing or speaking for easy interactions 📲 WhatsApp-Friendly - No need for extra apps—get help via WhatsApp anytime!
-📑 **Document Insights** - Upload your loan documents, and let AI extract key information
-🔐 **Secure & Scalable** - Built with Firebase, MongoDB, and secure API integrations
+📑 Document Insights - Upload your loan documents, and let AI extract key information 🔐 Secure & Scalable - Built with Firebase, MongoDB, and secure API integrations 📲 Call & Text - You can have a call and also chat with our AI assistant 🚀Trianing - Also trained on realtime datasets

 ---